Archibald Primrose, 1st Earl of Rosebery: Career

-He was created Viscount Rosebery (in the Peerage of Scotland) in 1700.
+He was Gentleman of the Bedchamber to Prince George of Denmark (husband of the future Queen Anne).
+He was created Viscount Rosebery (in the Peerage of Scotland) in 1700, with special remainder to heirs male of his body, in default of which, to heirs female of his body, and then to heirs of entail in the lands of Rosebery.
 He was created Earl of Rosebery on the accession of Queen Anne in 1703.
 He was a Commissioner for union with England and was a Scottish representative peer in 1707, 1708, 1710 and 1713.